hferyoa/ElderScrolls/README.md

 |Illusion|Man|Animals|
 |Restoration|Undead|Mer|

-Enchanting may not be a viable option, I may need to attempt to script it in Papyrus, which will take longer and may not be possible.

-If it is not possible to include spells for Enchanting, the possibilities will be:
+Enchanting may not be a viable option; if it is not possible, the possibilities will be:

 |School|Enemy List 1|Enemy List 2|
 |------|------------|------------|